mohammed-thaqee/demo-original-repo/README.md

 # demo-original-repo
 This line is added by Student A to create a conflict.
 This line is added by Student A to create a conflict.
+This line is added by Student A to create a conflict.